fortinet-fortisoar/connector-kafka/docs/KafkaConnectorDoc.md

 - Send String Message to Topic
 - Send b64encoded Message to Topic
-- kafka topic details
+- Kafka Topic Details
-- kafka topic list
+- Kafka Topic List

 **Note**: If you are planning to use any of the sample playbooks in your environment, ensure that you clone those playbooks and move them to a different collection since the sample playbook collection gets deleted during connector upgrade and delete.